Fear of Failure

 Fail fast.
 Fail forward.
 Fail often.

-As promised, here are my tips for silencing fear and amplifying success:
+As promised, here are my strategies for silencing fear and amplifying success:

 - Recognize what triggers fear for you.
 Is it a person, a situation, a belief…is it a story from your past that’s no longer relevant or serving you?
 Get clear on the trigger so you can set structures in place that will allow you to see fear for what it is, a thought in your head (not the saber tooth-tiger waiting to attack).
 You can then make decisions from a more grounded and empowered place rather than fear.